-After Hours, 2018
+After Hours (Performance), 2018

-After Hours was developed in and for the installation Orient Express; a reimagined reconstruction of Finland’s first kebab restaurant opened in 1985 by the artist’s father.
-The performance utilizes the installation as a set and plays out the end of a restaurant shift, where two female workers embody and process a fragmented aftermath of various traumas and exhaustion.
+After Hours was developed in and for the installation Family Business utilizing it as a set as installed at Gallery Wedding.
+The performance plays out the end of a restaurant shift, where two female workers embody and process a fragmented aftermath of various trauma and exhaustion.
 The resulting neurotic choreography consists of scheduled panic attacks, a stasis of hoping, and compulsive competing and manipulation for attention.
-Within the looping choreography of three acts, Maimon reflects on childhood memories and stories of female members of her own family, the effects of trauma as scores of living, and female labor (both emotional and physical).
+Within the looping choreography of three acts Maimon reflects on stories of female members of her own family, the effects of trauma as scores of living, and female labor (both emotional and physical).

 Performed at “Orient Express” (solo-show) Galerie Wedding curated by Solvej Helweg Ovesen and Bonaventure Ndikung

-Susie Meyer and Mariangela Tinelli
+Restaurant Workers: Susie Meyer and Mariangela Tinelli

 Daddy Ding Dong: Özlem Ögutcu